ddavidson99/dyzbox/memory-bank/progress.md

     - Client components with graceful degradation
     - Email detail view with resilient operation flow
 11. **Email Workflows**: Implemented core email workflows:
-    - Compose new emails with fields for to, cc, bcc, subject and body
+    - Compose new emails with fields for to, cc, bcc, subject and body in a floating window
     - Reply to emails with quoted original text
-    - View sent emails in dedicated sent mail interface
+    - View emails in a floating window that overlays the inbox
     - Handle both HTML and plain text email formats
     - Automatic email signature appended to all outgoing emails
+    - Save draft emails to Gmail with automatic detection of content
 12. **UI Enhancements**:
-    - Implemented a modern two-pane email view with resizable panels
+    - Implemented a modern floating window approach for email viewing and composition
     - Added intelligent date formatting (time for today's emails, date for older emails)
     - Created compact sidebar with smaller fonts for better space utilization
     - Implemented consistent email viewing experience across inbox and label views
+    - Replaced Quill editor with TipTap for better React 19 compatibility
 13. **Notifications and Animations**:
     - Created an animation system for categories with unread messages
     - Implemented a jiggle animation that only affects icons, not text